Orbis-Tertius/.github/profile/README.md

 Arithmetization of Σ¹₁ relations with polynomial bounds in Halo 2: https://eprint.iacr.org/2022/1105

-Arithmetization of Functional Program Execution via Interaction Nets in Halo 2: https://eprint.iacr.org/2022/....
+Arithmetization of Functional Program Execution via Interaction Nets in Halo 2: https://eprint.iacr.org/2022/1211

+A summary on the FRI low degree test: https://eprint.iacr.org/2022/1216

 ### Join Us